2025–2026 Iran–United States negotiations

-The following day, Israel launched large-scale attacks on Iran.
-Israel's attacks targeted Iran's top military leaders and nuclear scientists.
-Following the attacks, Iran pulled out and suspended nuclear talks indefinitely.
-The United States also carried out a series of strikes on Iranian nuclear sites.
+On June 13, Israel launched large-scale attacks targeting Iran's military leadership and nuclear scientists.
+Consequently, Iran withdrew and suspended nuclear talks indefinitely.
+The United States also carried out a series of strikes on Iranian nuclear sites and negotiations between the United States and Iran were subsequently suspended.
+Talks resumed in early 2026 after large-scale protests in Iran.
+Meanwhile, the US military buildup in the Middle East continued.